 Having an accurate understanding of your business costs is incredibly important in creating a profitable and successful endeavor.
 To that end, the choice between job and process costing is a very important choice indeed, and understanding the differences between the choices will allow you to make a reliable and informed decision about which option will best suit your business.
-Depending on what industry you are in and how you are operating, you will likely find one or the other to be a more the more suitable option for all of your costing purposes.
+Depending on what industry you are in and how you are operating, you will likely find one or the other to be a more suitable option for all of your costing purposes.
 Unless you offer a variety of both customised and standardized products, you are unlikely to need to use both types of costing processes.

 Imagine, if you will, that you are a skilled artist, taking commission for various requests for custom pieces.
-Each product you create will inevitably use different quantities of material, take a variety of time lengths to complete (for which you might use a time keeping app), and generally cost differing amounts dependent on the order you receive.
+Each product you create will inevitably use different quantities of material, take a variety of time lengths to complete (for which you might use a time keeping app), and generally cost differing amounts depending on the order you receive.

 This is job costing: calculating your costs on a case by case basis, because what you are doing is not the same every time you need to appraise your costs on a job by job basis rather than relying on a homogenised standard cost for each item you produce or service you provide.
 If you are providing a homogenised service, it almost certainly will not be for you – why calculate cost on a job by job basis when every case uses the same resources?

-Whether job costing is right or not for your business may well depend on your industry – for a builder, every project is unique, but when it comes to producing pens, the resource requirement for each it will be exactly the same and so job costing will be unnecessary.
+Whether job costing is right or not for your business may well depend on your industry – for a builder, every project is unique, but when it comes to producing pens, the resource requirement for each will be exactly the same and so job costing will be unnecessary.

-In stark contrast, process order costing is something to be used when your product is not customised but rather is uniform,where the costs for each production will be the same, using the same amount of resources each time without any variance from job to job.
+In stark contrast, process order costing is something to be used when your product is not customised but rather is uniform, where the costs for each production will be the same, using the same amount of resources each time without any variance from job to job.
 Process costing takes each stage of manufacturing (each process) and costs for that entire process over the time period being looked at on the understanding that each individual unit being produced will take an identical quantity of each ‘process’ to produce.